batoolmalkawii/data-structures-and-algorithms-python/data_structures_and_algorithms_python/data_structures/linked_list/README.md

         1. `insert`: takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
         2. `includes`: takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
         3. `__str__`: returns a string representing all the values in the Linked List, formatted as: `"{ a } -> { b } -> { c } -> NULL"`
+        3. `append`: dds a new node with the given value to the end of the list.
+        4. `insertBefore`: adds a new node with the given newValue immediately before the first value node.
+        5. `insertAfter`: adds a new node with the given newValue immediately after the first value node.
+        6. `deleteValue`:  delete a node with the given value from the linked list.

 **User acceptance tests** are included with the following test cases: